Rance Howard Dies At 89: Hollywood Reacts To The Death Of Beloved Actor, Father Of Ron And Clint Howard

 “If we could’ve adopted him, we would’ve,” Straczynski wrote.
 “His loss diminishes us.”

-Famed film director Joe Dante wrote: “I first met Rance while editing Grand Theft Auto (he co-wrote with Ron) and he eventually became one of my favorite go-to actors on numerous projects.
+Famed film director Joe Dante wrote, “I first met Rance while editing Grand Theft Auto (he co-wrote with Ron) and he eventually became one of my favorite go-to actors on numerous projects.
 A stand-up guy who worked ’til the end.”

 You can see celebrity reaction to the death of Rance Howard below.